 What is lipedema?

-Lipedema is a chronic and progressive disease characterized by an abnormal distribution of fat in the thighs, legs and hips.
+O Lipedema is a chronic and progressive disease which is characterised by an abnormal distribution of fat in the thighs, legs and hips.
 In some cases it can also affect the arms.
 This disease occurs bilaterally and symmetrically and mainly affects women.

-It often tends to be confused with obesity, cellulite or swelling, which leads to many patients not having a correct and timely diagnosis for their condition and thus not being treated properly for years.
+Tende to be confused, often, with obesity, cellulite or swelling, As a result, many patients do not receive a correct and timely diagnosis of their condition and are therefore not treated properly for years.

-Lipedema fat is known to have different characteristics to obesity, as it tends to form subcutaneous nodules and is painful, while also having a very important inflammatory component associated with it.
+Lipedema fat is known to have different characteristics to obesity, as it tends to form subcutaneous nodules and is painful, It also has an associated inflammatory component quite important.
 In addition to inflammation, genetic, metabolic and hormonal changes are also involved.
 Due to this hormonal influence, it is very common for symptoms to appear or worsen during puberty, pregnancy or the menopause.

-It is therefore very important that you see a professional specializing in lipedema so that you can benefit from the best advice for your case.
+It is therefore very important that you seek out a professional specialising in lipedema so that you can benefit from the best advice for your case.

-Lipedema is a disease that has a strong genetic and hereditary predisposition, meaning that if a close member of your family has the condition, you are more likely to develop it.
+Lipedema is a disease that has a strong genetic and hereditary predisposition, In other words, if a close family member has the condition, they are more likely to develop it.

-In addition, there are some factors that can contribute to the development of lipedema, such as significant hormonal changes during puberty, pregnancy or the menopause.
+In addition, there are some factors that can contribute to the development of lipedema, such as significant hormonal changes at puberty, pregnancy or menopause.

-– Body disproportion due to excessive accumulation of fat in the extremities of the body;
+• Body disproportion due to the excessive accumulation of fat in the extremities of the body;

-– Pain and discomfort on touch and palpation;
+• Pain and discomfort by touch and palpation;

 - Feeling of tired and heavy legs and arms;

-– Appearance of skin with an irregular texture, similar to cellulite, with fat nodules of different sizes;
+- Appearance of uneven skin texture, similar to cellulite, with fat nodules of different sizes;

 Lipedema can be classified into 5 types, according to the areas of the body involved: